redhat-ai-dev/ai-lab-template/documentation/app/rag/index.md

 ## **Using the Software Template**

-This AI Software Template provides you with some customization to alter the final generated result.
-Aside from being able to input your desired name for the application and container image you can control:
+This AI Software Template allows you to customize the final generated result.
+In addition to specifying the application name and container image, you can also control the following actions:

 - The owner listed through Red Hat Developer Hub (RHDH)
 - The desired GitHub/GitLab organization and repository